robbriers/biotic/README.md

 ### Introduction

 The biotic package calculates a range of commonly used UK freshwater invertebrate biotic indices, based on family level identification.
-Indices that can be calculated are BMWP (and associated N-Taxa and ASPT), Whalley revised BWMP, habitat specific BMWP, WHPT (presence-only and abundance-weighted), LIFE, PSI and AWIC.
+Indices that can be calculated are BMWP (and associated N-Taxa and ASPT), Whalley revised BWMP, habitat-specific BMWP, WHPT (presence-only and abundance-weighted), LIFE, PSI and AWIC.
 Links to the definitions of these indices are given at the end of the text.

 ### Installation